• Skip to primary navigation

 Notes

-Cooking tips for how to make green curry chicken:
+Cooking tips for how to make Thai green curry:

-• I used store bought green curry paste because it is easy and convenient, so I don't need to make the curry paste from scratch.
+• I used store-bought green curry paste because it is easy and convenient, so I don't need to make it from scratch.

 • You can use other vegetables to make this Thai green chicken curry recipe.
-For example, some people like to add baby corn, mushrooms, bell peppers etc.
+Some people like to add baby corn, mushrooms, bell peppers, etc.

 • Always taste the spiciness before adding more green curry paste.

-• Recommend using Aroy-D coconut milk because it’s thicker and creamer.
+• I recommend using Aroy-D coconut milk because it’s thicker and creamer.

 Nutrition